Related

 Aerospace Technology

-Latest update: March 2022
+Latest update: May 2023

 Japan’s aerospace industry has a strong international reputation, particularly in the field of research and development (R&D).
-Recently, however, it has shifted its focus from R&D to the commercialisation of space technology.
+Recently, however, it has shifted its focus from R&D to the commercialization of space technology.
 The Basic Space Law, enacted in 2008, has paved the way for the development of Japan’s space industry, and Japan’s key strategy for space is still developing and growing today.

-SJAC, Japanese Aerospace Industry 2021-2022
+SJAC, Japanese Aerospace Industry – 2023, 2023

 ESPI, Securing Japan, an assessment of Japan’s strategy for space, 2020